chrisryan91/JavaScript-Mini-Arcade/README.md

 ### Rock, Paper, Scissor Page

+The second html page is the second game - rock, paper, scissors.
+The header carries over while the body contains two div elements and a button beneath them.
+The first div contains three div elements horizontally aligned showing the computers choice, the winner and the scoreboard with span elements.
+The second div contains the main body of the div.
+Aligned vertically, three div elements contains clickable images to choose you choice of rock, paper or scissors.
+At the bottom again is a button to reload the page.
+The horizontal alignment of the div elements collapses vertically for media queries for mobile and tablet viewing.
+The size slightly reduces also.

 <details>
 <summary>Rock, Paper, Scissors Desktop Screenshot</summary>
 <img src="assets/images/readme_images/Desktop_Screenshots/Rock_Paper_Scissors_Screenshot.png" alt="Rock, Paper, Scissors displayed on a desktop" >